OpenEvalProject/evals/manuscripts/elife-19720/v1/manuscript.md

 Collectively, these data demonstrate that phosphorylation of domain 1 or 2 is not sufficient for the PS1 conformational change, but is required for PKA-mediated phosphorylation of domain 3, leading to the pathogenic conformational change in PS1/γ-secretase.

-## PS1 phosphorylation is responsible for the pathogenic conformational shift in vivo
+### PS1 phosphorylation is responsible for the pathogenic conformational shift in vivo

 We established that PS1 phosphorylation at domain 3 forces PS1 into the ‘closed’ state in vitro.
 To determine whether Ca2+ influx may trigger PS1 domain 3 phosphorylation and the pathogenic ‘closed’ conformation in vivo, we optimized our spectral FRET assay (Uemura et al., 2009) to monitor PS1 conformation in living mice using two-photon microscopy.
 First, we found that GFP emission was the strongest in the 875–900 nm wavelength range, whereas RFP emission significantly decreased at >800 nm excitation, with barely detectable RFP signal at 900 nm in 7 W cells expressing G-PS1-R (Figure 4—figure supplement 1A).
 Therefore, 900 nm excitation was used in subsequent in vivo experiments.
 Using two different negative controls for FRET: G-PS1 (donor only) and PS1-R (acceptor only), we ensured that the emission intensity of RFP at 900 nm excitation is caused neither by GFP fluorescence bleed-through, nor by direct RFP excitation (Figure 4—figure supplement 1B).

-Next, to express the G-PS1-R probe in the brains of living mice, we sub-cloned the construct into an AAV8 vector under the neuron specific human Synapsin 1 (hSyn1) promoter (
+Next, to express the G-PS1-R probe in the brains of living mice, we sub-cloned the construct into an AAV8 vector under the neuron specific human Synapsin 1 (hSyn1) promoter (Figure 4A). pAAV8-hSyn1-G-PS1 (donor only) and pAAV8-hSyn1-PS1-R (acceptor only) as negative controls, and pAAV8-hSyn1-R-G fusion protein as a positive control were also generated for the FRET assay.
+G-PS1-R expression in neurons of the somatosensory cortex was verified by two-photon imaging using 775 nm wavelength by which both GFP and RFP were excited simultaneously (Figure 4B).
+We selectively excited GFP at 900 nm, and found that the RFP/GFP (R/G) ratio was significantly higher in G-PS1-R expressing neurons than that in G-PS1 (donor only) (Figure 4C), validating the FRET detection and establishment of the PS1 conformation assay in living mouse brain.

 ![Figure 4.](https://cdn.elifesciences.org/articles/19720/elife-19720-fig4-v1.jpg)

-**Figure 4.:** 2+ triggers the PS1/γ-secretase pathogenic conformation via PS1 phosphorylation in vivo.(A) Schematic representation of the pAAV8-hSyn1-WT G-PS1-R construct.
+**Figure 4.:** (A) Schematic representation of the pAAV8-hSyn1-WT G-PS1-R construct.
 (B) Two-photon image of the WT G-PS1-R expression in the somatosensory cortex of WT mouse.
 Laser at 775 nm wavelength was used for the excitation.
 A scale bar indicates 10 µm.
 (C) Mice were injected with AAV8-hSyn1-G-PS1 (as a negative control of FRET), AAV8-hSyn1-WT G-PS1-R or AAV8-hSyn1-R-G (as a positive control of FRET).
 GFP was excited at 900 nm wavelength, and the R/G ratio was recorded (n = 50–60 cells, n = 3–6 mice).
 Mean ± SEM, ***p<0.001, one-way factorial ANOVA.
 (D) Spectral FRET analysis of the PS1 conformation in vivo.
 Mice were injected with AAV8-hSyn1-WT G-PS1-R (n = 3) or AAV8-hSyn1-S365A/S366A/S367A G-PS1-R (n = 4), and 300 mM KCl was applied topically.
 The R/G ratio in vivo was monitored after two-photon excitation at 900 nm (total n = 20–28 cells per condition) for the duration of 2 min.
 Representative images of the pseudo-colored neurons are shown (additional time traces/images are shown in Figure 4—figure supplement 3).
 Mean ± SEM, **p<0.01, two-way repeated-measures ANOVA.
 (E) Ex-vivo spectral FRET analysis of the endogenous PS1 conformation in mouse brain sections.
 Mice were injected with 100 mM 8-Bromo-cAMP (right hemisphere) or vehicle (left hemisphere) into the somatosensory cortex.
 The 565 nm/522 nm ratio was calculated in individual neurons as readout of the FRET efficiency that reflects the relative proximity of the PS1 NT (A488) to PS1 CT (Cy3).
 The histogram shows cell numbers plotted against the 565 nm/522 nm ratios. n = 3 mice, total of 444 (vehicle) and 505 (8 Bromo-cAMP) neurons. ***p<0.001, Student’s t-test.
 (F) Ex-vivo spectral FRET analysis of the endogenous PS1 conformation in mouse brain sections.
 Mice were pre-injected with 100 µM KT5720 (right hemisphere) or vehicle (left hemisphere) into the somatosensory cortex.
 75 min post-injection, 100 mM 8-Bromo-cAMP (both hemispheres) was delivered to the same area for 5 min.
-The histogram shows cell numbers plotted against the 565 nm/522 nm ratios. n = 3 mice, total 423 (vehicle) and 436 (KT5720) neurons analysed. ***p<0.001, Student’s t-test.DOI: http://dx.doi.org/10.7554/eLife.19720.011
+The histogram shows cell numbers plotted against the 565 nm/522 nm ratios. n = 3 mice, total 423 (vehicle) and 436 (KT5720) neurons analysed. ***p<0.001, Student’s t-test.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/19720/elife-19720-fig4-figsupp1-v1.jpg)

 **Figure 4—figure supplement 1.:** (A) 7 W cells expressing G-PS1-R were excited by different wavelength laser from 750 nm to 975 nm in 25 nm steps.
 The top panel shows representative images of the emission intensities in green and red channel (n = 41).
 A scale bar indicates 20 µm.
 The graph shows quantitative analysis of the relative emission intensities, with the intensity at 900 nm (green channel) and 750 nm (red) as 100%.
 Mean ± SEM.
 (B) 7 W cells expressing G-PS1-R, G-PS1 or PS1-R were excited by 900 nm laser.
 Left panel shows the representative images of relative emission intensities in green or red channel.
 A scale bar indicates 20 µm.
 The intensity of G-PS1-R in green channel was set as 100% (n = 36 each).
-Mean ± SEM, ***p<0.001, one-way factorial ANOVA.DOI: http://dx.doi.org/10.7554/eLife.19720.012
+Mean ± SEM, ***p<0.001, one-way factorial ANOVA.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/19720/elife-19720-fig4-figsupp2-v1.jpg)

-**Figure 4—figure supplement 2.:** 2+ imaging in vivo after KCl application.300 mM KCl or vehicle (PBS) was topically applied under the cranial window to mice expressing YC3.6.
+**Figure 4—figure supplement 2.:** 300 mM KCl or vehicle (PBS) was topically applied under the cranial window to mice expressing YC3.6.
 The YFP/CFP ratio was measured in neurons of the somatosensory cortex in vivo (n = 18–22 cells, three different mice for each group).
 Representative pseudo-colored images were shown in the top panels.
-Mean ± SEM, ***p<0.001, two-way repeated-measures ANOVA.DOI: http://dx.doi.org/10.7554/eLife.19720.013
+Mean ± SEM, ***p<0.001, two-way repeated-measures ANOVA.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/19720/elife-19720-fig4-figsupp3-v1.jpg)

 **Figure 4—figure supplement 3.:** Additional time traces and pseudo-coloured images of the neurons in vivo showing changes in PS1 conformation.
-A scale bar indicates 10 µm.DOI: http://dx.doi.org/10.7554/eLife.19720.014
+A scale bar indicates 10 µm.

 ![Figure 4—figure supplement 4.](https://cdn.elifesciences.org/articles/19720/elife-19720-fig4-figsupp4-v1.jpg)

 **Figure 4—figure supplement 4.:** (A) Immunohistochemical detection of the phosphorylated CREB in mouse brain injected with 100 mM 8-Bromo-cAMP (right hemisphere) or vehicle (left hemisphere).
 The brain sections were immunostained with a p-CREB S133 antibody.
 Strong fluorescence in cAMP injected hemisphere shows PKA activation.
 A scale bar indicates 50 µm.
 Mean ± SEM, ***p<0.001, Student’s t-test.
 (B) Antibody-based spectral FRET validation.
 The brain sections were immunostained with PS1 NT-A488 (donor only, negative control for FRET), PS1 NT-A488-Cy3 (A488-Goat-anti-mouse IgG was detected with Cy3-Donkey-anti-goat IgG, positive control), or PS1 NT-A488/PS1 CT-Cy3 (FRET, PS1 NT-PS1 CT proximity) antibodies.
 The Y axis shows the ratio of fluorescence intensities within the 522 nm to 672 nm spectral range normalized by the emission intensity at 522 nm.
 The positive control (in green) shows large ‘hump’ at 565/522 nm, and the FRET signal in PS1 NT-PS1 CT stained cells (in red) shows smaller but significant increase in the 565 nm/522 nm ratio compared to the donor only (n = 75–179 cells).
 Mean ± SEM, ***p<0.001 vs. Donor only, one-way factorial ANOVA.
 (C) Immunohistochemical detection of the phosphorylated CREB S133 in mouse brain injected with 100 µM KT5720 (right hemisphere) or vehicle (left hemisphere), followed by the injection of 100 mM 8-Bromo-cAMP (both hemispheres).
 A scale bar indicates 50 µm.
-Mean ± SEM, ***p<0.001, Student’s t-test.DOI: http://dx.doi.org/10.7554/eLife.19720.015
+Mean ± SEM, ***p<0.001, Student’s t-test.

 To ensure that the G-PS1-R probe was functional and able to reliably report PS1 conformational changes in vivo, we applied KCl topically, under the cranial window.
 First, we verified that topical KCl application significantly increased intracellular Ca2+ levels in the somatosensory cortex neurons by employing Yellow Cameleon 3.6 (YC3.6)-based (Nagai et al., 2004) in vivo Ca2+ imaging (Figure 4—figure supplement 2).
 The actual concentration of Ca2+ in cell bodies, calculated as described previously (Kuchibhotla et al., 2008), was increased from ~58 nM at the basal condition up to ~2793 nM immediately after the applied KCl reached the imaging site.
 It remained at ~166 nM during the 2 min of imaging (mean = ~649 nM).
 Consistently, the R/G ratio was significantly enhanced by the KCl application (Figure 4D and Figure 4—figure supplement 3), indicating that elevated Ca2+ induces the pathogenic PS1 conformation in vivo.